metamaden/lute/README.md

 Additional resources to learn more about deconvolution algorithms and their applications.

 * [`awesome-deconvolution`](https://github.com/metamaden/awesome-deconvolution) : List of deconvolution algorithms, frameworks, and resources across various disciplines.

+## Acknowledgements

+We acknowledge the following individuals for their helpful feedback and suggestions on improving this project: Louise Huuki-Myers